 Illinois’ Black Caucus latest to voice objection

-With the NFL now selling out stadiums coast-to-coast with the increased popularity of the league, the logic would be the rule that blacks out home NFL games on TV 72 hours before a game is sold out would be outdated, right?
+With the NFL now selling out stadiums coast-to-coast with the increased popularity of the league, the logic would be the rule that blacks out home National Football League games on TV 72 hours before a game is sold out would be outdated, right?

 You might want to think again.

-Led by FCC Democratic Commissioner Mignon Clyburn, the NFL blackout rule, which has been on the books since 1973 would go away, She feels the rule is outdated as NFL games are at full capacity every Sunday amid an era of video changes.
+Led by FCC Democratic Commissioner Mignon Clyburn, the NFL blackout rule – which has been on the books since 1973, would be eliminated.
+She feels the rule is outdated as NFL games are at full capacity every Sunday amid an era of video changes.
 The view was also shared by Republican Commissioner Ajit Pai, who said the government should not be involved in rule making.

 But scrapping the rule has run into opposition by the National Association of Broadcasters, who fear cable and satellite systems would import the games from out-of-market, which local TV stations also oppose.
-The National Football League and Major League Baseball also oppose dropping the rule.
+Major League Baseball also is against dropping the rule.

 For example, say the Chicago Bears are playing the Denver Broncos and the game is blacked out in Chicago.
 Without the rule, cable and satellite operators could easily import the feed of the Bears-Broncos game to Chicago from the Denver station carrying it, potentially robbing the local Chicago station prohibited from carrying the game millions in revenue.

 In recent weeks, opposition to dropping the rule has grown with Fox and CBS affiliates objecting, and now black leaders and the Congressional Black Caucus have expressed concern if the rule is scrapped, it’ll make the NFL and other sports teams easier to move games to basic cable or even premium cable, shutting out those who couldn’t afford to pay, particularly in low-income minority areas.